Eltaf-azizi/AI-Resume-Analyzer/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request with a clear description of your changes.
+Please fork the repository and submit a pull request with a clear description of the changes you've made.

+## 📜 License

+This project is licensed under the MIT License – you’re free to use, modify, and distribute it.